zendiy-mgos/zvar/README.md

 ```js
 ZenVar.dictionary(v, key).remove();
 ```
-Removes the element key from the dictionary.
+Removes the element from the dictionary.

 |Parameter|Type||
 |--|--|--|